JessAye/Robust/README.md

-o    The code is reviewed by at least one other member. o    Feedback on the code is addressed. o    PO approval. o    Feature branch is approved by the Scrum team before merging. o    Feature branch is merged into the development branch. o    Integration testing. o    Deploy to staging environment for final testing, validation, and verification. o    Review all the DoD criteria as a team.
+o    The code is reviewed by at least one other member. o    Feedback on the code is addressed. o    PO approval. o    Integration testing. o    Deploy to staging environment for final testing, validation, and verification. o    Review all the DoD criteria as a team.